zaman-37/CSE-2210-Data-Structures-and-Algorithm-/README.md

 	By Title: Quick Sort is used for more efficient sorting of books alphabetically by title.
 Once sorted, the catalog is displayed for users.

 4.	**Searching Books**:
-	The search_book function uses the BST to locate a book by title.
+	The search_book function uses the BST(Binary Search Tree) to locate a book by title.
 If found, the book's details are displayed; otherwise, a "Book not found" message is shown.
 	Example: Searching for "1984" will return its details if stored.